Let’s Go Hiking in Rocky Mountain National Park

 tips we’ve learned from the school of hard knocks

-• Layers matter.
+Layers matter.
 Consider the Colorado hiker’s capsule wardrobe and add or subtract depending on the season.
 We made a simple checklist to help you out.
-For your free Colorado hiker’s packlist, click below!
+For your free Colorado hiker’s packlist, check out what to wear hiking Colorado trails for information and freebies!

 There are so many options these days, from lumbar packs to teeny tiny water reservoirs.
 We tried out a whole bunch and ranked them Mom style - that means lowest amount of complaining per kid!